-- (a) copying another student's work; - (b) enlisting another person or persons to complete an assignment on the student's behalf; - (c) procuring, whether with payment or otherwise, the work or ideas of another; - (d) quoting directly, without acknowledgement, from books, articles or other sources, either in printed, recorded or electronic format, including websites and social media; - (e) paraphrasing, without acknowledgement, the writings of other authors.
-Examples (d) and (e) in particular can arise through careless thinking and/or methodology where students: - (i) fail to distinguish between their own ideas and those of others;
+- (a) copying another student's work; - (b) enlisting another person or persons to complete an assignment on the student's behalf; - (c) procuring, whether with payment or otherwise, the work or ideas of another; - (d) quoting directly, without acknowledgement, from books, articles or other sources, either in printed, recorded or electronic format, including websites and social media; - (e) paraphrasing, without acknowledgement, the writings of other authors. - (i) fail to distinguish between their own ideas and those of others; - (ii) fail to take proper notes during preliminary research and therefore lose track of the sources from which the notes were drawn; - (iii) fail to distinguish between information which needs no acknowledgement because it is firmly in the public domain, and information which might be widely known, but which nevertheless requires some sort of acknowledgement;

-- (ii) fail to take proper notes during preliminary research and therefore lose track of the sources from which the notes were drawn; - (iii) fail to distinguish between information which needs no acknowledgement because it is firmly in the public domain, and information which might be widely known, but which nevertheless requires some sort of acknowledgement; - (iv) come across a distinctive methodology or idea and fail to record its source.
-All the above serve only as examples and are not exhaustive.
+(iv) come across a distinctive methodology or idea and fail to record its source.